apache/cordova-docs/README.md

     Most likely this type of errors caused by the additional lines created by Crowdin during export.
     You have to manually spot these places and remove additional lines when needed and then commit your changes to Git.
-    Most likely these erorrs reappear after next exprot from CrowdIn, so don't hunt for these errors until release, or create tool which will fix these error after each export and use it.
+    Most likely these errors reappear after next export from Crowdin, so don't hunt for these errors until release, or create tool which will fix these errors after each export and use it.

-13. Now you ready to create pull request with documentation to the main `crodova-docs` repository.
+13. Now you ready to create pull request with documentation to the main `cordova-docs` repository.

 Enjoy translation!!!